pascalopitz/unoffical-sonos-controller-for-linux/README.md

 ##Thanks to other projects

-- I ported nearly all of https://github.com/bencevans/node-sonos/ so that it works in chrome.
+- I ported nearly all of https://github.com/bencevans/node-sonos/ so that it worked in chrome, and made minor modifications.
   Also made it into an ES6 code base where it was easy to do.

 - The web interface markup and css is poached from https://github.com/jishi/node-sonos-web-controller/

+Please refer to the above projects' licenses (MIT), where they apply.